member926/portfolio/content/post/math-typesetting.md

 ---
-author: Hugo Authors
+author: Evan Drake
-title: Math Typesetting
+title: Sires Eyewear Advertisment
-date: 2019-03-08
+date: 2021-06-06
-archives: ["2019/03"]
+archives: ["2021/06"]
-description: A brief guide to setup KaTeX
+description: A short video created for Sires Eyewear
 math: true
 ---

-Mathematical notation in a Hugo project can be enabled by using third party JavaScript libraries.
+A short video created for Sires Eyewear
 <!--more-->

 In this example we will be using [KaTeX](https://katex.org/)